intel/wult/docs/wult-deploy.rst

    If '--local-build' was used, then the path is considered to be on the local system, rather than the SUT.

+**--drivers-make-opts**
+   Options and variables to pass to 'make' when the drivers are built.
+For example, pass 'CC=clang LLVM=1' to use clang and LLVM tools for building the drivers (required when the kernel was build with clang/LLVM).

+**--skip-drivers**
+   Deploy the eBPF helper, but do not deploy the drivers.
+This is a debug and development option, do not use it for other purposes.

 **--rebuild-bpf**
    eBPF helpers sources consist of 2 components: the user-space component and the eBPF component.
 The user-space component is